ArturSierakowski/traffic-sign-detection-workflow/README.md

 ```python
 targeted_classes = {'A-5'}
 ```
-The script outputs names of jsons with found labels
+The script outputs names of JSONs with found labels

 ---